Kaytranada: Career

 Celestin began his career under the name Kaytradamus in 2010.
 He released two projects as Kaytradamus before changing his name to Kaytranada in 2012.
-Kaytranada was on the roster of HW&W Recordings, an independent label based in Los Angeles and Toronto.
-Kaytranada has released 13 projects and 41 remixes.
+In 2013, Celestin became an overnight hit on SoundCloud for his rework of "If" by Janet Jackson.
+Celestin was on the roster of HW&W Recordings, an independent label based in Los Angeles and Toronto.
+Celestin has released 13 projects and 41 remixes.
 He has toured more than 50 Canadian, American, European and Australian cities.

 In December 2014, he signed an exclusive recording agreement with XL Recordings.
-During 2015, Kaytranada opened for two nights of Madonna's Rebel Heart Tour, one in Canada and one in the United States.
-Speculation arose that Kaytranada and producer Rick Rubin had started working together when a photo of them surfaced online around February 2015.
+During 2015, Celestin opened for two nights of Madonna's Rebel Heart Tour, one in Canada and one in the United States.
+Speculation arose that Celestin and producer Rick Rubin had started working together when a photo of them surfaced online around February 2015.
 It was later confirmed that they had formed a partnership backed by Pulse Recordings.

 His debut album, 99.9%, was released on May 6, 2016.
 The album includes features from GoldLink, AlunaGeorge, Syd, Anderson .Paak, and Vic Mensa, among others.
 He also collaborated with Craig David on the song "Got It Good", which is on David's sixth studio album, Following My Intuition.
-Kaytranada won the 2016 Polaris Music Prize for his album 99.9%.
+Celestin won the 2016 Polaris Music Prize for his album 99.9%.
 The album received a score of 8.0 from Pitchfork.

 On December 13, 2019, his second album, Bubba, was released on RCA Records.
 It received a score of 8.1 from Pitchfork.

-On March 14, 2021 Kaytranada won a Grammy for Best Dance Recording for '10%' and Best Dance/Electronic Album for 'Bubba'.
+On March 14, 2021, Celestin won a Grammy for Best Dance Recording for "10%" and Best Dance/Electronic Album for Bubba.

-On October 13, 2022, it was leaked on Apple Music that Kaytranada would feature on 2 songs, I’m Lying and High Grade, of Lancey Foux’s album LIFE IN HELL, which would release on October 28th, 2022.
+On April 7, 2023, Celestin and Aminé released "4eva" featuring Pharrell Williams, the first single from their joint album.
+The duo released a joint studio album, Kaytraminé, on May 19, 2023.
+The album includes guest verses from Pharrell Williams, Freddie Gibbs, Big Sean, Amaarae, and Snoop Dogg.

+Celestin performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+In May 2024, Celestin announced that his third solo album, Timeless, would release on June 7, 2024.
+Collaborators on the album include Childish Gambino, PinkPantheress, Don Toliver, and Ravyn Lenae, among others.

+On August 11, 2025 Celestin announced that his fourth studio album, Ain't No Damn Way!, would be released days later on August 15, 2025.
+On the next day, he released the first single "Space Invader" which samples Latrelle feat.
+Kelis' My Life.